Wakalni/Wakalni-Front/README.md

-# Wakalni
+# EasyDine

-Wakalni is a modern restaurant management and food delivery platform built with Next.js, React, and shadcn/ui.
+EasyDine is a modern restaurant management and food delivery platform built with Next.js, React, and shadcn/ui.
 It offers a seamless experience for restaurants and users to manage menus, orders, inventory, and payments—all in one place.

 ## Features